top of page

 Yuriko Sampson

-• My view of mathematics was expanded because of our son’s passion for mathematics.
-I created this design as I was inspired by his notebooks.
+• Infinite Beauty: My view of mathematics expanded because of my son’s passion for it.
+I created this design inspired by his notebooks.

-• Flowers lift my spirit.
+• Growing Hope: Flowers lift my spirit.
 May the beauty of nature lift your spirit as well.

-• I find myself picking up beautiful colorful leaves in autumn.
+• Second Spring: I find myself picking up beautiful, colorful leaves in autumn.
 To me, the leaves can be as beautiful as flowers.

 732 Philadelphia St